 Toronto is Canada’s largest city, and the location of some of the world’s most fun, entertaining, and thrilling tourist destinations.

-Whether you’re visiting with friends, relatives, or a school group, look into chartering a bus rental to make your visit as organized and enjoyable as possible.
+Whether you’re visiting with friends, relatives, or a school group, look into chartering a bus rental, minibus, or shuttle service to make your visit as organized and enjoyable as possible.
 Toronto can be difficult to navigate for visitors, and traffic can be hectic, so make sure to leave your transportation needs in the hands of the professionals.

 Now that you’re all set up with transportation, let’s take a look at some of the amazing places that you can visit while you’re in The Big Smoke!